roman-milk/roman-milk.github.io/herman.md

  I had to turn the phone off before I went into my class and I didn't remember to turn it back on until I was on my way home after my last class.
 I had two missed messages and a voicemail.
 I listened to the voicemail first and it was from a furniture store wanting to set up a delivery date.
 They were also one of the missed messages.
 I called and set up a time for them to make their delivery on Thursday.
 I called the other missed message and found that it was from Merry Maids and I set up a time to meet their representative at the same time as the furniture delivery.

  Wednesday after classes and my cafeteria shift I went over to Sam's place and got there an hour and a half early.
 She greeted me in a bathrobe and I could see that she had on high heels and nylons.
 When the door closed behind me I heard her say, "Herm?" and I turned to look at her and saw that the bathrobe was on the floor.
-Report_Story #2